 OK, yes, as parents my wife and I should do a better job starting the bedtime routine earlier, turning off the TV earlier, limiting sweets, etc., etc. Well, for whatever reason, this is not our strong suit.
 This 1 mg light dosage of melatonin is very helpful winding our kids down and getting them ready for bed.

-In one regard it is safe— unlike many other medications which cause you to fall asleep, you cannot overdose on it.
-However, parents need to know that melatonin is a hormone with effects throughout the body and we do not yet know what the long-term effects of melatonin use will be.
+Additionally, parents need to know that melatonin is a hormone with effects throughout the body and we do not yet know what the long-term effects of melatonin use will be.
 Many parents in the US would be surprised to know that melatonin is only available with a prescription in the European Union or Australia.

 Short on time?
 Here’s a quick video which should answer most of your questions: